 Currently, I am a third year graduate student working under the supervision of Dr. Yves Chabal.
-My work focuses on the atomic layer deposition (ALD) of higher-κ dielectrics, particularly Al2O3 and HfO2, on III-V materials.
+My work focuses on the atomic layer deposition (ALD) of higher-? dielectrics, particularly Al2O3 and HfO2, on III-V materials.
 Using various characterization techniques, such as FTIR, XPS, LEIS, AFM, and ellipsometry, we can look at the different properties of the materials being deposited.
-At the moment, I am looking at the effects that surface preparations have on the growth mechanisms of Al2O3 on InP by using a home-built ALD chamber equipped with FTIR.
-It was found that annealing an InP(100) surface with a native oxide (previously degreased) transforms a phosphite to a phosphate.
-A similar trend is observed for a HF and ammonia sulfide [(NH4)2S]-treated (minimal oxide).
-After several deposition cycles, HF and sulfur-treated surface shows a better defined Al2O3 LO phonon mode as compared to the degreased sample, which gives an indication of the quality of oxide.
-After these preliminary studies, I will continue to look at the effects different chemical treatments have on the surface prior to ALD, temperature dependence on the ALD growth of higher-κ, effects of various oxidizing agents on the growth mechanisms, and post ALD growth treatments.
+Currently, I am part of a team that has built a cluster tool combining insitu XPS, FTIR, and LEIS to study surface chemistry and elemental diffusion through high-k oxides.
+A large part of my work has concentrated on the influence of surface preparations on the growth mechanisms of Al2O3, HfO2, and silicates on InP(100) by using a home-built ALD chamber equipped with in-situ FTIR.
+Also, the effects of various wet chemical preparations on the surface prior to ALD, temperature dependence on the ALD growth of higher-?, effects of various oxidizing agents on the growth mechanisms, and post ALD growth treatments.
 On a side note, I obtained my bachelor's degree from the University of Nebraska at Kearney, where I worked on temperature-concentration dependence range of nematic phase transformation of IR-806 under the supervision of Dr. Liubov Kreminska.
 When I am not spending my time at the lab, I am taking part in various sports and trying to refine my skills on the guitar.

 I am working towards getting my PhD in Materials Physics.
 Currently I am working on Atomically precise ALE growth; which will lead to 3D control of semiconductor growth.
 I will also start working with Irinder on hydrogen storage via complex metal hydrides.